dymmond/esmerald/docs/en/docs/contrib/mail.md

 ## Using `Mail` as a Dependency

-In addition to accessing `app.state.mailer` directly, Esmerald provides an out-of-the-box dependency you can inject into any handler: `Mail`.
+In addition to accessing `app.state.mailer` directly, Ravyn provides an out-of-the-box dependency you can inject into any handler: `Mail`.

 This is powered by Lilya’s dependency injection system and resolves to the configured global